"Now Listen to Me..."

 Forbes’ indifference has additionally spread to his work as an insurance adjuster.
 His professional drudgery livens up when he investigates fresh-faced Mona Stevens (a part perfectly suited for noir queen Lizabeth Scott).
 Mona is the attractive recipient of gifts from her boyfriend’s embezzlement, with Forbes primed to not only take those same gifts away from her on his company’s behalf, but to receive Mona’s personal charms as well.
 It’s tough for the familiar to compete with the new… (Forbes’ reserved wife played by Jane Wyatt is also perfectly cast).
 Mona’s honest but precarious involvement in Forbes’ area of expertise, offering further allurement by soliciting his sympathetic support, represents the ideal cocktail to relieve this insurance investigator’s advanced tedium.
 Forbes’ exciting new relationship might be enough for him to climb out of his self-made pitfall at home, but is hardly sufficient for a certifiable film noir, its title therefore alluding to a much deeper hole to escape from: one that’s full of desperation, danger and death.
 The noir barometer bursts by way of Raymond Burr’s deviant private detective J.B.
 MacDonald who first introduces Forbes to Mona and whose obsession to posses the fiery beauty conjures up no scheme too diabolical in achieving that end.

-Noir enthusiasts occasionally complain about melodramatic situations arising in film noir particularly, it seems, if these heightened displays of concern transpire at a film noir’s conclusion.
-These fans apparently feel they are antithetical, intrusive, even detrimental to noir’s cold and bleak milieu.
+Noir enthusiasts occasionally complain about melodramatic situations arising in film noir particularly, it seems, if these heightened displays of concern transpire at their conclusions.
+Fans apparently feel they are antithetical, intrusive, even detrimental to noir’s cold and bleak milieu.
 Actually, this ingredient can be quite complementary to noir’s recipe as long as they are creatively and judiciously employed, evidenced by films such as Desert Fury (1947), No Man of Her Own (1950) and Tomorrow is Another Day (1952).
-Melodrama can further personalise and counterbalance a film noir’s otherwise unrelenting despair, elevate the emotional consequences of its criminally based conflicts, which in turn intensifies the viewer’s investiture in the results and adds to the narrative’s resonance.
+Melodrama can further personalise and counterbalance a film noir’s otherwise unrelenting despair, elevate the emotional consequences of its criminally based conflicts, which in turn intensifies the viewer’s investiture in the results and add to the narrative’s resonance.
 Pitfall offers further proof of this claim especially if one is tuned in to the unorthodox responses provided by the women implicated in Forbes’ mid-life crises.
-Pitfall can be delved into Thursday, December 27 at 6:45pm PST.
+Pitfall can be delved into (updated) Sunday, June 23 at 11pm PST.

 Pitfall is also December’s Blu-ray pick of the month.
 See the last entry in this column for more details.